stinger222/angular-task-tracker/README.md

 # What is it?
 Just ordinary, simple app to learn basics of Angular framework.

-# What basics exactly?
-What knowledge I got from building this project?
+## What basics exactly?
+What knowledge did I gain from building this project?
 - Angular CLI:
   - setup flags
   - templates